 Our annual talent show gives children the opportunity to demonstrate their musical skills with several composing pieces of their own, others showcasing their emerging talents on instruments and others taking the time to show off their voices.

 We’re really proud that we kept this going throughout lockdown, giving children a chance to come together and celebrate each other.
 The picture shows Joshua playing his guitar and making his own video to upload to the talent show’s Google Classroom page.

 We believe that every child should learn to play at least one musical instrument as part of regular curriculum time.

 We were lucky enough to receive a Music for all grant and funds from a local cinema group which have enabled us to fund instruments for each class.

-In addiotion to this, music lessons are available from Year 3 onwards with specialist music teachers both from the Hampshire County music service and from small, independent providors who are specialists in their field.
+In addition to this, music lessons are available from Year 3 onwards with specialist music teachers from small, independent providers who are specialists in their field.
 Very often, children come to music lessons having experienced a musical instrument at home or in their music curriculum lessons.
 Many of our children undertake graded exams for their chosen instrument too.

 Music is built into the curriculum each term, delivered by either class teachers, PPA teachers or music specialists.

 Children in key stage 1 familiarise themselves with a range of instruments, largely untuned percussion, explore timbre, dynamic and rhythm.
-This is usually done with Mrs McClue or their class teacher and passion is the key word here!
 We want to give children a love of music in all its forms.
-We are developing our singing curriculum and have inspired children with the ‘Giant Sing’ at Basingstoke Anvil during the spring term.
+We are developing our singing curriculum alongside Mr Seymour who is the Music lead at Romsey Abbey.